Talent management: best practices.

 As a former recruiter, I've had the opportunity to work alongside major new technology companies that have made human capital a key success factor.
 Their high standards in terms of resources have always proved relevant, and by focusing on the exceptional aptitudes of their new recruits, they foster a culture of excellence.
 How do you identify and attract these 5-legged sheep?

-Identify and attract new talent
+Identify, attract and onboard new talent

 HR strategy is based on the analysis of “gaps”, i.e. the expertise missing today or anticipated as essential tomorrow.
 Attracting and recruiting new talent is a strategic challenge for HR departments, as it is the meeting point between a company’s values, its employer brand, and its ability to find innovative and authentic responses to the expectations of its target population.

-Another key element is the onboarding phase.
-Various studies point to a lack of interest on the part of companies in this onboarding phase, with Mercuri Urval reporting that 65% of companies simply don't have an onboarding process in place.
+Various studies point to a lack of interest on the part of companies in this onboarding phase, with Mercuri Urval reporting that 65% of companies simply don’t have an onboarding path.
 At Facebook, the onboarding phase lasts 6 weeks.
 This is the time needed for the employee to familiarize himself with the corporate culture, work tools and current innovation projects.
 They then choose the project they want to work on, which is a good way of ensuring their motivation.
 During this period, and especially since the spread of telecommuting, the notion of continuous conversation has become a key factor in successful recruitment.

 Engage your talent pool